United Kingdom–Zimbabwe relations

 Relations between the UK and Zimbabwe in the two decades directly following independence were close and friendly, as a large amount of the British descended white settlers remained in the country (though there was some exodus, but not overly significant) and continued to serve in important positions in politics, business, media, law and most notably agriculture.
 The UK and Zimbabwe cooperated on many levels and the relationship between Mugabe and Thatcher was reportedly close.
 This strong period of relations lasted for roughly 20 years until Tony Blair withdrew British funding for land reform in the country, a policy Blair disagreed with.
 This, coupled with British government's strong condemnation of various human rights abuses committed by Mugabe against opposition groups led to a severe collapse in relations between the two nations.
 Mugabe proceeded to engage in a mass eviction of white landowners from their farms, which directly led to the collapse of Zimbabwean economy, national food supply and agricultural exports.
 Following this was a mass exodus of middle to high class White Zimbabweans from the country, with many having been highly educated and working in fields such as the law and education.
 Many of them fled to the UK due to their British culture and ancestral connections.
-After a coup d'état against Mugabe due to widepsread economic failure and oppression, Emmerson Mnangagwa was elected as the President of Zimbabwe and made significant overtures to the whites that had left the country during Mugabe's presidency.
+After a coup d'état against Mugabe due to widespread economic failure and oppression, Emmerson Mnangagwa was elected as the President of Zimbabwe and made significant overtures to the whites that had left the country during Mugabe's presidency.
 He promised all seized land would be restored and significant financial compensation given for the loss of land, Mnangagwa also offered to pay a fee for anyone willing to return and farm in the country in an effort to bring back Zimbabwe's functioning food production.
 In light of this, relations between the UK and Zimbabwe have been slowly improving under Mnangagwa, and the country applied to rejoin the Commonwealth in 2018 after its 2003 withdrawal.
 Tensions still remain however over human rights and particularly the Zimbabwean Army's role in suppressing internal dissent.

-Rhodesia
+Rhodesia–United Kingdom relations

 As part of the Scramble for Africa, what is now Zimbabwe was colonised by the British Empire.
 The area was named Rhodesia after the British mining magnate Cecil Rhodes.
 The area was under the control of the British South Africa Company.

 In 1923, company rule in Rhodesia ended and what is now Zimbabwe became the Colony of Southern Rhodesia.